Sonnet 22: Source and analysis

 The poem is built on two conventional subjects for Elizabethan sonneteers.
 The notion of the exchange of hearts was popularized by Petrarch's Sonnet 48; instances may be found in Philip Sidney (Countess of Pembroke's Arcadia) and others, but the idea is also proverbial.
 The conceit of love as an escape for an aged speaker is no less conventional and is more narrowly attributable to Petrarch's Sonnet 143.
-The image cannot be used to date the sonnet, if you agree with most critics, that it was written by a poet in his mid-30s.
+The image cannot be used to date the sonnet, if, as most critics state, that it was written by a poet in his mid-30s.
 Samuel Daniel employs the same concept in a poem written when Shakespeare was 29, and Michael Drayton used it when he was only 31.
 Stephen Booth perceives an echo of the Anglican marriage service in the phrasing of the couplet.

 "Expiate" in line 4 formerly caused some confusion, since the context does not seem to include a need for atonement.
 George Steevens suggested "expirate"; however, Edmond Malone and others have established that expiate here means "fill up the measure of my days" or simply "use up."
 Certain critics, among them Booth and William Kerrigan, still perceive an echo of the dominant meaning.

 The conventional nature of the poem, what Evelyn Simpson called its "frigid conceit," is perhaps a large part of the reason that this poem is not among the most famous of the sonnets today.